robjames/rjCurrencyMask/README.md

 `angular.module('MyApp', ['rjCurrencyMask'])`

-and then ensure you add the directive to an input field yu want the mask applied to
+and then ensure you add the directive to an input field you want the mask applied to

 `<input type="text" ng-model="yourModelValue" rj-currency-mask>`